 What is Group Therapy?

-The idea of processing one’s deepest struggles, secrets, and emotions in a group setting may seem counterintuitive or ever intimidating.
+The idea of processing one’s deepest struggles, secrets, and emotions in a group setting may seem counterintuitive or even intimidating.
 However, group therapy can actually be one of the most helpful tools one may encounter in substance abuse treatment.
 It generally works similarly to individual therapy, in the sense that there is always a facilitator leading a group therapy session.
 This person is usually a therapist (with a clinical social work license, a mental health care provider license, or another state therapeutic certification) or a case manager, but may be a certified group facilitator, a doctor, or some other expert.
 The type of facilitator running a group therapy session usually depends on the purpose and style of the group.

 In a group therapy session, members interact with one another and with the facilitator to process feelings, work out solutions to everyday problems as well as trauma and other significant life events, and provide feedback to one another to work on communication skills.